yashovardhan99/niveshpy/README.md

 # NiveshPy

-NiveshPy is a financial library designed for managing mutual funds and investment portfolios.
+NiveshPy is a financial CLI designed for managing mutual funds and investment portfolios.
 It provides functionalities to fetch fund prices, manage portfolios, and calculate performance.

 **Documentation**: [http://yashovardhan99.github.io/niveshpy](http://yashovardhan99.github.io/niveshpy)

-NiveshPy is targeted towards Indian :india: markets, but the API is built in a way that any financial data can be added as a source.
-See [our guide on Plugins](http://yashovardhan99.github.io/niveshpy/plugins/) for more information.
+NiveshPy is targeted towards Indian :india: markets, but the API is built to support any financial security.

 ## Quick Start